 What is an Air Gap and Why is it Important?

 In plumbing, an air gap is a vertical space (usually one inch or more) between the end of a pipe or faucet and the top of a nearby basin or sink.
 It creates a separation between the water supply and potentially contaminated water in a sink or other plumbing fixture.

 The use of an air gap is required by plumbing codes for certain plumbing fixtures, such as dishwashers, to prevent the backflow of potentially contaminated water into the clean water supply.
 If contaminated water backflows, it can cause serious health risks.

 Without the air gap, wastewater could siphon back into the drinking supply.
-This can happen in situations where a city main is shut off, causing a drain-down of the system with plumbing that has been done improperly.
-Sometimes it is a hose left in a mud puddle, or maybe a hose lying in bleach water.
+This can happen when a city main is shut off, causing a drain-down of the system with plumbing done improperly.
+Sometimes it is a hose left in a mud puddle or maybe a hose lying in bleach water.
 People have died this way.
-Though rare occurrences, the plumbing code helps protect the general public from these dangers.
+Though rare, the plumbing code helps protect the general public from these dangers.